On what amount is the bpm calculated?

 More information about change of gross bpm amount

 Do you have any questions about this, for example why the gross bpm amount has changed?
 In that case, you should contact the BelastingTelefoon Auto (Cars).
-The RDW cannot give you any information about this.

 Historical gross bpm amount